Article by: Tom Rozman – (With Lieutenant Colonel (Ret) Robert W. Rozman)

 The battalion began the long trek up the mountainside along the north bank of the river to its jump off point.
 The riverbed tended to be a rugged boulder strewn obstacle, a torrent in the wet season and a narrower fast flowing stream at other times with the rugged small to huge boulder strewn banks creating another sort of obstacle.

 Some elements of the regiment picked up sectors of the cordon from the cavalry regiment.
-The battalion, however, received orders to move through the cordon into the territory to the south where the Japanese units were operating, attempting to move through the cordon and further north.
+The battalion, however, received orders to move through the cordon into the territory to the south where the Japanese units were operating, these units attempting to move through the cordon and further north.
 The battalion would be expected to operate as a sort of battalion strength search and destroy operation.

 There was some sense as the battalion’s soldiers moved along the cordon that some of the cordon’s troops were, as already noted, considering the Japanese forces to the south to be so spent, weakened and depleted that they viewed them as a spent force and no longer a major threat.
 There were even some signs among the cordon’s troops that they were relaxing their security.